Total Hip Replacement Information

 Additional benefits to this approach include the opportunity to avoid what is known as hip precautions following the total hip replacement.
 Hip precautions are activity restrictions as well as positioning limitations which traditional total hip replacement patients must follow for the remainder of their life with the hip replacement to avoid dislocation of the hip.
 Anterior hip replacement patients are not required to follow such precautions and the risk of dislocation with this approach is one of the lowest reported in the medical literature.

-If you have additional questions about hip pain or would like more information about treatment options please contact our office at 972-403-2843.
+If you have additional questions about hip pain or would like more information about treatment options please contact call our Joint Replacement Coordinator at 972-403-2843.